TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/adc_ppb_epwm_trip.md

 DAC is configured to generate a ramp waveform and its output is connected as ADC input.
 PWM tripping is validated by reading different trip flags.

+\note
+The ADC EVT routing the Outputxbar in AM263x is missing.
+Hence in order to bring the ADC EVT to GPIO, we can follow other routes such as routing.
+1. ADC EVT is typically paired usage with Tripping the EPWMs.
+We can route the ADC EVT to PWMxbar, to DCEVT(A/B)(1/2) to Trip Zone TripOut to Outputxbar.
+Note that it can be a OST or CBC, but then the ADCEVT is now latched instead of its actual status.
+So, forward the DCEVT(A/B)(1/2) as is to the tripzone.
+The example showcases this routing.

 \imageStyle{am263_adc_ppb_epwm_trip.png,width:50%}
 \image html am263_adc_ppb_epwm_trip.png "Module Block diagram"